Bangil: Climate

 Bangil has a Tropical wet and dry climate, with distinct wet and dry seasons.
 This climate is considered to be Aw according to the Köppen-Geiger climate classification.
 The average annual high temperature in Bangil is around 32.36 C and the average annual low temperature is 23.61 C.

-The city's wet season runs from October through May, while the dry season covers the remaining four months.
-Unlike a number of cities and regions with a tropical wet and dry climate, the average high and low temperatures are very consistent throughout the course of the year.
+The town's wet season runs from October through May, while the dry season covers the remaining four months.
+Unlike several cities, towns and regions with a tropical wet and dry climate, the average high and low temperatures are very consistent throughout the year.

 Demographics

-Town of Bangil is populated with various tribes and ethnicities, including Javanese, Indonesian Chinese, Arab Indonesian, Banjar, Madurese and others.
+The town of Bangil is populated with various tribes and ethnicities, including Javanese, Indonesian Chinese, Arab Indonesian, Banjar, Madurese, and others.

-The population makeup of Bangil District as of 2010 is 98.05% Muslims, 0.61% Protestants, 0.48% Catholics, 0.72% Hindus and 0.14% Budhis.
+The population makeup of Bangil District as of 2010 is 98.05% Muslims, 0.61% Protestants, 0.48% Catholics, 0.72% Hindus, and 0.14% Buddhist.

 Education

-Bangil is known as the "City of Santri" because there are well known Islamic boarding schools built and established here, for example YAPIboarding school built by Husein al-Habsyi.
-The word YAPI is a contraction from Indonesian words Yayasan Pesantren Islam (Arabic: Muassasat al-Ma'hadil Islami) or The Islamic Boarding School Foundation.
-The school was originally built in Bondowoso in 1976, but five years later was moved to Bangil.
+Bangil is known as the "Town of Santri" because there are well-known Islamic boarding schools built and established here, for example, YAPIboarding school built by Husein al-Habsyi.
+The word YAPI is a contraction of the Indonesian words Yayasan Pesantren Islam (Arabic: Muassasat al-Ma'hadil Islami) or The Islamic Boarding School Foundation.
+The school was originally built in Bondowoso in 1976, but five years later it was moved to Bangil.